SoGVRShaderFunction¶

 Details¶

-Based on the SuperShader concept, the rendering shader is subdivided into a dynamic shader pipeline which allows for an interactive addition of custom shader code to the volume rendering.
+Based on the SuperShader concept, the rendering shader is divided into a dynamic shader pipeline that allows for the interactive addition of custom shader code to volume rendering.
 A pipeline step is modeled as a subset of several shader pipeline functions, which contain the GLSL shader code.

-For most steps, the GVR only uses one shader pipeline function at a time.
-This function is named like the step.
-For some steps, multiple functions are active at a time (e.g. in shading light for multiple lights).
-In this case, each function is considered to be a substep, and the function has a suffix in its name to reflect this.
-Example: For lighting, the step is named ShadingLight, and the substeps are named ShadingLight_Light1, ShadingLight_Light2 and so on.
+For most steps, the GVR uses only one shader pipeline function at a time.
+This function is named after the step.
+For some steps, multiple functions can be active simultaneously (e.g., in shading for multiple lights).
+In this case, each function is considered a substep, and the function has a suffix in its name to reflect this.

 Since pipeline functions have no return value, a globally defined struct is used for communication.
-The struct is passed as input and output parameter (state) to the pipeline functions.
-Input values are read from the struct, output values are written into the struct.
+The struct is passed as both an input and output parameter (state) to the pipeline functions.
+Input values are read from the struct, while output values are written to it.

-allows to implement a custom pipeline function, where the function body as well as the parameters can be edited.
-Thus, custom pipeline functions can be attached to a pipeline step in order to add or replace shader code (see modification type).
+module allows for implementing a custom pipeline function, where both the function body and the parameters can be edited.
+Thus, custom pipeline functions can be attached to a pipeline step to add or replace shader code (see modification type).

-You can add your own uniforms and texture samplers using the GLSL shader framework of MeVisLab,
+You can add custom uniforms and texture samplers using the GLSL shader framework of MeVisLab,

 , SoGVRShaderParameterPosition